 My bigger problem was housekeeping or express service as they call it here.
 They have to erase the “express” out of the name for sure.
 The first time I got told to call them to have them pick up my dry-cleaning bag.
 Well, I called them and nobody showed up for 45 minutes at least.
 It was in the evening and I didn’t plan to go anywhere, so I didn’t really care about it.

 A couple of days later I called them to bring a set of a bag and form for dry cleaning up.
 After again 45 minutes with nobody showing up, I called again and I was promised that it gets rushed up to me.
-Well, the rush took the staff member almost 15 minutes.
+Well, the rush took the staff member for almost 15 minutes.
 I called them later on again to pick up the bag to have it send out the next morning.
 Now nobody even answered the phone anymore.
-It was late that day and I went to sleep and called next morning that I will put the bag outside on my door handle because I have to leave for work.
+It was late that day and I went to sleep and called the next morning that I will put the bag outside on my door handle because I have to leave for work.
 I don’t really know how long it took them to get it this time, but I got it back the same evening so it must have been before 8 am.
-I left the hotel about 6:15 am.
+I left the hotel at about 6:15 am.

 The Food Experience (link)

 If I could I tried to get breakfast at Rick’s Cafe.
 With the voucher, which was included in my rate, I always tried to get the buffet.
 Only one day I was too early and had no time to wait for the buffet to open and I ordered from the breakfast menu, which was very good too, but the buffet is amazing.
 It’s a big buffet with everything you can imagine for breakfast.
 There are also a couple of chefs there to get you a freshly made omelet right in front of your eyes.
-You can create your own or select one of the list at the counter.
+You can create your own or select one of the lists at the counter.

 Staff was super friendly in bringing you coffee and juice and also refilled it without any time to wait.
 I can give you one advice.
 Go to the breakfast very early.
 Around 7:30 – 8:00 am it gets very busy and you have to wait to be seated, which I experienced one time and it took about 15 minutes to get a table.
 As an alternative, you can use the Marrakesh Express but there is no buffet.
 You will be able to use your breakfast coupon there as well.
 By the way, always show the coupon to your waiter right away when he comes up to your table.